Giving Up The Goods

 4. Pricing & Professional Development Woes

 Proper pricing practices are probably the most prominent concerns from artists.
-For that reason, I’m currently putting together a post about that specific topic.
+Here’s an article about “Pricing Your Artwork”.

-I’ll let that post address the concern for pricing.
-However, the “How do others do it?… Am I doing it right?” fear is very prevalent.
-Thankfully, we live in an amazing era where Googling your concerns can produce quite a handful of books, blogs, and organizations that help artists navigate through this minefield.
+That post addresses some normal concerns regarding actual pricing practices.
+However, sometimes the worry is more a central fear of “… Am I doing it right?”.
+Thankfully, we live in an amazing era where Googling your art-related concerns can produce quite a handful of books, blogs, and organizations that help artists navigate through this minefield.
 Follow the link below for a book that I highly recommend for artists of all fields.
 Though originally developed for graphic artists and illustrators, the easy-to-read explanations of copyrighting and countless sample contracts make this book a must for all artists.
 Visit their link below to purchase (or purchase via Amazon.com etc.) The Graphic Artist Guild’s Handbook For Pricing And Ethical Guidelines

 Far be it from me to suggest that one needs to give less away.
 I truly believe that the world needs more generosity.
 However, there’s a difference between a generous person who enjoys giving their work away and the person who privately longs to sustain themselves in part or in whole from an art-based income, but struggles to understand their price points and in turn just gifts work out of this struggle.
 Another variation of this person is one who self-deprecates their art’s worth and therefore consistently undervalues the merit in profiting from it.